jerCarre/deepl_action/docs/EN-US/README.md

 On exit:

--   `generated_file` : the translated file with its path path
+-   `generated_file` : the path to the translated file

 ## Example